brentsimmons/inessential.com/posts/2020/03/06/life_in_seattle.markdown

 [Xcoders and NSCoder Night](https://xcoders.org/2020/03/05/canceled-next-xcoders.html) have been canceled.
 [The Quilt Show](https://www.quiltersanonymous.org/index.php/Quilt-Show.html) has been canceled.

-I don’t really know what the rest of the city feels like right now, since I’m just home or running around my neighborhood.
+I don’t really know what the rest of the city feels like right now, since I’m just home or running on my usual jog path.

 Trees and flowers are starting to bloom, so I have the sniffles, like every year in March.
 Birds are chirping and scrambling outside my office window.